Storie/StorieCloudSDK/README.md

 ### Objective-C:

-Add this near the top of your `AppDelegate.m` to be able to use Storie's Distribute SDK
+Add this near the top of your `AppDelegate.m` to be able to use Storie's Cloud SDK

 ``` Objective-C
 @import distribute;